Hang gliding 1989

 In-flight camera: 35mm compact with motor drive film advance

-This page follows Hang gliding early 1980s.
+This page follows Hang gliding late 1980s.

 In January 1989, after five years off, I resumed flying by joining an expedition to Lanzarote, one of the Spanish Canary Islands, 60 miles off the west coast of Africa.

 These guys have seat harnesses and the one on the right is wearing a skydiving parachute.
 His hang glider harness has a quick release…

 The glider they used for this event is a Moyes GTR.
 On this occasion, at Mirador, they failed to gain adequate height for the drop, but I heard they succeeded the following day.